 - c.
-Tenure employees shall be evaluated in writing at least once every three (3) years.
+Tenure employees shall be evaluated in writing at least once every three (3) years (refer to Appendix I, 2011 Letter of Agreement, page 52).
 The tenure employees; observations will be completed prior to May 1.
-Observations will be held at least thirty (30) calendar days apart, unless otherwise agreed upon in writing between the tenure employee and the administration.
-An evaluation conference will be held with each tenure employee within ten (10) school days after the final observation supporting an evaluation to review his/her job performance.
-Observations are not to be made within two (2) school days of a holiday or break. - d.
+Observations will be held at least thirty (30) days apart, unless otherwise agreed upon in writing between the tenure employee and administration.
+An evaluation conference will be held with each tenure employee within ten (10) schools days after the final observation supporting an evaluation to review his/her job performance.
+Observations are not to be made within two (2) schools days of a holiday or break. - d.
 The employee shall have the right and opportunity to attach a written statement, within fifteen (15) days, to any evaluation form indicating/explaining the employee's reaction to the evaluation. - e.
 No tenure employee shall be disciplined, reprimanded, reduced in rank or compensation, or dismissed without just and reasonable cause.
 No adverse materials in the employee's personnel file, or normal complaints against the employee shall be used in any discipline, reprimand, reduction in rank, or compensation, or dismissal unless it has been promptly brought to the attention of the employee, within ten (10) calendar days of the time the administration or Board became aware of the occurrence and the employee has been afforded the opportunity to respond within ten (10) calendar days to such materials or complaints.